TASMANIAN TRAVEL TIPS

 Mobile Phone Reception

-Mobile coverage varies across Tasmania, particularly in regional and remote areas.
+Mobile phone coverage varies across Tasmania, particularly in regional and remote areas.

-The Telstra network has the widest coverage; no network provides full statewide coverage.
+The Telstra network has the widest coverage; however, no network provides complete statewide coverage.

 For advice on mobile reception and local conditions, speak with an accredited Visitor Information Centre.